codiceSpaghetti/CephFileManager/README.md

-Project for the <i>'Cloud Computing'</i> course.
-Please, check the [Documentation](Documentation.pdf) for a complete view.

-## Project Specifications
+# Ceph File Manager
+## Introduction to Ceph
+**Ceph** is an open-source, **distributed storage system** that provides object, block, and file storage.

+It is designed to be highly scalable, fault-tolerant, and self-healing.
+Data is stored and replicated across multiple nodes, and it can be accessed via various storage interfaces.

+Ceph uses a unique algorithm called CRUSH to ensure data is distributed and available optimally.
+It is widely used in cloud computing and big data solutions and supported by many Linux distributions and cloud providers.

+## What we want to achieve
-Develop a distributed file storage system based on Ceph.
+In this project we want to build a distributed file storage system based on Ceph.
 The file storage must expose a REST interface through which external users can perform the following operations:
 - Retrieve the list of files currently stored in the system
 - Delete a file
 - Upload / Download a file